flaxmans/CompBio_on_git/CourseDocuments/Syllabus.md

 #### What the course is not:
 This course is intended to give you tools that should help you in other courses focused on topics like "genomics," "bioinformatics," and "statistics," but this is NOT a course that will teach you those subject areas.

+#### Why is this an upper division / grad course?
+Even though this course provides introductory material in computer programming, I expect you to know some fundamentals of organismal biology (like you would learn in 2000- and 3000- level Ecology and Evolution courses).
+I also expect you to engage with your own critical thinking abilities, independent problem solving abilities, and independent research abilities.

 ______________________________

 ## Logistics and Contact Info